mastodon/redis_namespace_migration/README.md

-While we know this is very unfortunate for server admins that use this option, given the reasons above we do not think we have a choice other than to remove it from Mastodon.
+While we know this is very unfortunate for server admins that use this option, given the reasons above we do not think we have a choice other than removing support for Redis namespaces from Mastodon.

 Sadly, a fully automated migration as part of a Mastodon update is not possible.
 This is mainly due to different scenarios needing different